LTUC/amman-dotnet-401d2/Curriculum/Class27/LAB.md

 ### Guidance

 **User Story 1:** Add identity to your empty MVC project.
 This is done in the Startup.cs class in the ConfigureServices() method.
 This is a big user story because the following must also be completed to accomplish this story:
 1. Create an ApplicationUser (that derives from Identity User)
 2. Create a new DBContext for Identity (ApplicationDbContext)
 3. Include app.UseAuthentication in your Configure() method within Startup.cs

 **User Story 2:** Create an AccountController and add into it a Register() action(both a POST and a GET).
 This is the actual act of creating a new ApplicationUser and adding them into the database.
 You will need to create a view to hold the registration form, you will then need to send that data to the server and save the data into the identity database.
 Using a ViewModel may be a good idea to create so that you can capture the Email, Password, and Confirm Password fields that you may have in your Register() action.

 **User story 3:** is bringing interfaces and dependency injection together.
 1. Create a new interface, maybe named IInventory
-	2. Add the following method signatures: Create, GetAll, GetByID, Update, Delete.
+2. Populate the interface with signatures that will represent basic CRUD operations within the inventory such as `Create`, `GetAll`, `GetByID`, `Update`, `Delete`.
+	- The actual method signatures within your interface will vary and may not be those exact 5 methods.
 3. Be sure to add the DbContext reference to your interface so that you have access to the db.
 4. Register your interface in your startup class
 5. Bring your interface into your Controller when you need to reference it instead of your DBContext

 **User story 4:** is seeding your database to hold default products.
 1. Do this in the DBContext file
 1. You will need a `Product` model.
 Your Model should at the minimum hold a Product class.
 The properties for this class can hold basic information about a Product such as: ID(int), Sku(string), Name(string), Price(decimal), Description(string), Image(string).
 2. Use [this resource](https://docs.microsoft.com/en-us/ef/core/modeling/data-seeding){:target="_blank"} to assist in syntax and population

 ## Tests